New install acting strange: two wires swapped at install

 Outcome

-Every room responded correctly to its own remote, and the erratic behaviour stopped.
+Every room responded correctly to its own remote, and the wire-cross fault stopped.
 No warranty claim was needed on hardware that was never faulty.

 What this case teaches us